 Your IRA Still Cannot Participate in Prohibited Transactions with Disqualified Persons

 Even when those disqualified persons have partnered with your IRA, you must follow the IRS guidelines for compliance.
 Your IRA and its partners who are disqualified persons are not allowed to sell property to each other.
-You cannot participate in loaning funds to a disqualified person, or vacation in homes your partnerships invest in.
+You cannot participate in loaning funds to a disqualified person.
+The disqualified person you partner with to invest in vacation in homes cannot stay in that property.
 Find the details by reading IRC 4975 and make sure your partners understand this, too.
 You don’t want to cross a line and get yourselves in the crosshairs of the IRS.
 When in doubt, consult a professional for guidance.
 We can point you in the direction of a competent or attorney or CPA to help with this aspect.

 Partnering IRA funds with a disqualified person can involve intricate planning and knowledge.
 Contact Advanta IRA if you have questions on this subject.
 Our team is always ready to assist you in your self-directed investing endeavors.

 Additional reading about partnering funds with disqualified persons: